Skip to content

 Starting the Bor service

-Once the Heimdall service on the validator machine syncs, start the Bor service on the validator machine.
+Once the Heimdall service on the validator machine is fully synced, start the Bor service on the validator machine.

 sudo service bor start